 Summary: What You Need to Know About Chapter 7 Bankruptcy Texas Exemptions

-In Texas, you probably won’t lose anything of your assets as long as you hire an experienced bankruptcy attorney and you are honest with them.
+In Texas, you probably won’t lose any of your assets as long as you hire an experienced bankruptcy attorney and you are honest with them.

-Remember, if you are filing for Chapter 7 bankruptcy it is imperative that you list all of your assets.
-There are exemptions available and you may eligible for a no-asset bankruptcy — but if you fail to disclose your assets you risk losing them.
+Remember, if you are filing for Chapter 7 bankruptcy it is important that you list all of your assets.
+There are exemptions available and you may eligible for a no-asset bankruptcy — but if you fail to disclose your assets, you risk losing them.

 Get Help From Our Waco, TX Chapter 7 Bankruptcy Lawyers Today